mitya33/cfimp/README.md

 foo	rich-my *content* [here](https://mitya.uk)
 ```

+Note: rich text content can be inserted only via your input file, not via [merge or default values](#user-content-merged-and-default-values) direct on the command line.

 ## Merged and default values

 It's possible to specify default fallback values for your data, which will take effect if the cell is empty for that field.